 Engineered wood siding is typically available in 4 foot by 8 foot sheets or lap panels, as well as in smooth or embossed textures.
-Engineered wood siding is relatively inexpensive compared to traditional wood siding at $3 to $8 per square foot.
-You can expect your engineered wood siding to last between 20 to 30 years.
-You may also be interested in comparing different siding types here.
+This type of composite wood siding is relatively inexpensive compared to traditional wood siding at about $3 to $8 per square foot.
+You can expect your engineered wood siding to last between 20 to 30 years, compared to wood siding which typically lasts up to 50 years.

 Engineered Wood Siding vs. Natural Wood

 Engineered wood products are designed to provide the look of natural wood siding while eliminating flaws, resisting deterioration, and being more cost effective to install and maintain.
-Manufacturers of engineered wood siding claim that the product is superior to real wood in the following ways:
+Manufacturers of engineered wood siding claim that the product is superior to real wood in the following ways.

-- Strength: Engineered wood siding is made up of wood strands that are coated with a resin binder and compressed to create a board of superior strength, making your siding more durable when it comes to standing up to inclement weather.
+Strength.
+Engineered wood siding is made up of wood strands that are coated with a resin binder and compressed to create a board of superior strength, making your siding more durable when it comes to standing up to inclement weather.

 Engineered Wood Siding Benefits

 During production, faux wood siding receives an additional chemical compound that helps it withstand mold, mildew, decay, and insect infestation.
-These chemical resins coat the surfaces of the siding to form a tight and impenetrable layer of protection that traditional wood siding can’t offer.
-Wood siding products typically carry a 30 year warranty.
+These chemical resins coat the surfaces of the siding to form a tight and impenetrable layer of protection that traditional wood siding cannot offer.
+Engineered wood siding products typically carry a 30 year warranty.

-Less Expensive: Engineered wood siding does not require the same extensive manufacturing process as wood siding, making it considerably less expensive siding installation option, between $3 to $8 per square foot installed.
+Engineered wood siding does not require the same extensive manufacturing process as natural wood siding, making it considerably less expensive siding installation option, ranging about $3 to $8 per square foot installed.
 Faux wood siding is also lighter than wood, reducing the labor cost of installation.

-Environmentally Friendly: If you like the look of wood for the exterior of your home, but want to make the most environmentally sustainable choice, engineered wood siding is a great alternative.
+If you like the look of wood for the exterior of your home, but want to make the most environmentally sustainable choice, engineered wood siding is a great alternative.
 This siding contains sawdust and a bonding agent that holds the sawdust together effectively.
 The high wood waste content of engineered siding boosts its sustainability factor.

 Cons of Engineered Wood Siding

-Additionally, even though engineered faux siding is now supported by significant research and solid product warranties, earlier versions were plagued by moisture problems, resulting in class-action lawsuits.
-Some builders believe that the new variety of faux wood siding hasn’t been on the market long enough to truly demonstrate its durability.
+Additionally, even though engineered wood siding is now supported by significant research and solid product warranties, earlier versions were plagued by moisture problems.
+Some builders believe that the new variety of faux wood siding has not been on the market long enough to truly demonstrate its durability.

 Synthetic wood siding is virtually maintenance free.
 You may want to rinse your siding with a power washer to remove loose dirt once a year, but no further maintenance is required to keep your siding looking attractive and to preserve its strength throughout its lifetime.